pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 = 1.1.0 =

-* Added: Optional summary of submitted stories and other data, for participants to copy and save
+Added: Optional summary of submitted stories and other data, for participants to copy and save
-* Added: Human readable project report with all data entered for use outside of software
+Added: Human readable project report with all data entered for use outside of software
-* Fixed: Bug in login link
+Fixed: Bug in login link

 = 1.0.2 =

-* Added: Notes for questions, to keep track of decisions made while choosing and editing questions
+Added: Notes for questions, to keep track of decisions made while choosing and editing questions
-* Fixed: All user communications in the survey can now be customized (essential for non-English surveys)
+Fixed: All user communications in the survey can now be customized (essential for non-English surveys)

 = 1.0.1 =

-* Fixed: Made navigation bar (at top) not scroll (was accidentally made scrolling)
+Fixed: Made navigation bar (at top) not scroll (was accidentally made scrolling)
-* Changed: Updated WordPress screenshots for new version
+Changed: Updated WordPress screenshots for new version

 = 1.0.0 =

-* Added: New data integrity graphs showing overall patterns across all questions (all scale values; per-participant means and sd; number of non-answers)
-* Added: User definable CSS for on-line and printed surveys, story cards, catalysis report
-* Added: Qualitative (free-text) answers in catalysis patterns
-* Added: More user definable fields to customize on-line story collection
-* Added: Multiple scatterplots to show scale+scale+choice question combinations
-* Added: Link to choose another project without logging out
-* Added: Visible slider number (0 to 100) and way to set value precisely
-* Added: Option to set maximum number of stories participants can tell
-* Added: Story count per participant (framed as a "question" so it can form patterns with other questions)
-* Added: Auto-create story form option (using all existing questions)
-* Added: Can now choose which questions to include on story cards
-* Added: More control over the look of story cards, including custom CSS but also which questions to include and how to draw ranges
-* Added: Ability to set all story form options during CSV import
-* Added: Way to distinguish among participants during import (to count stories per participant)
-* Added: Scale conversion during import (for scale data collected with ranges other than 0-100)
-* Added: Field to write (then copy and paste) reminders from Return phase of one project to Planning phase of the next
-* Added: Way to choose types of graphs to view
-* Added: Counts above bars in bar graphs and histograms
-* Added: Correlation lines (optional) in scatterplots
-* Added: Mode to histograms
-* Added: Support for multiple observations per pattern (graph)
-* Added: Observation strength field to sort strong from weak patterns
-* Added: Interpretations to patterns list (can sort by them)
-* Added: More options for catalysis graphs including histogram bins, scatterplot dot size and opacity
-* Added: More user-supplied sections for catalysis report
-* Added: Unanswered count (number of stories with no answer to the question) to all graphs
-* Changed: Improved data import, with better error handling and help
-* Changed: Overhaul of screen designs and color palettes
-* Changed: Improved statistical information displays; improved reporting on statistical errors
-* Changed: Better error reporting and alerts to user
-* Changed: More tips and FAQ items to help system
-* Changed: More verification of statistical result against same tests in other software (you can't see this but it's important)
-* Changed: More help in various places to deal with questions people have had
-* Fixed: Explore Patterns page now shows cancelable progress bar when large numbers of statistical results are being calculated
-* Fixed: Bug in chi-squared statistical calculation that disqualified too many comparisons
-* Fixed: Survey image now works
-* Fixed: Text areas now slightly taller
-* Fixed: Catalysis "ideas" now print in report
-* Fixed: Catalysis clustering diagram now updates better for changed interpretatations on previous page
-* Fixed: No longer showing questions in graphing sections (spot-check graphs, catalysis) that are not used in current story collection
-* Fixed: Eliciting question now included in spot-check graphs and catalysis
-* Fixed: Better graph sizing and scaling
-* Fixed: Statistical results no longer say "p=0.000" when p<0.001
-* Fixed: Better feedback when taking survey, showing that story has been submitted and accepted
-* Fixed: Better error handling for missing or untitled items (like story collections and catalysis reports)
-* Fixed: Dividing line (hr) no longer displays on story cards when they are being printed
+Added: New data integrity graphs showing overall patterns across all questions (all scale values; per-participant means and sd; number of non-answers)
+Added: User definable CSS for on-line and printed surveys, story cards, catalysis report
+Added: Qualitative (free-text) answers in catalysis patterns
+Added: More user definable fields to customize on-line story collection
+Added: Multiple scatterplots to show scale+scale+choice question combinations
+Added: Link to choose another project without logging out
+Added: Visible slider number (0 to 100) and way to set value precisely
+Added: Option to set maximum number of stories participants can tell
+Added: Story count per participant (framed as a "question" so it can form patterns with other questions)
+Added: Auto-create story form option (using all existing questions)
+Added: Can now choose which questions to include on story cards
+Added: More control over the look of story cards, including custom CSS but also which questions to include and how to draw ranges
+Added: Ability to set all story form options during CSV import
+Added: Way to distinguish among participants during import (to count stories per participant)
+Added: Scale conversion during import (for scale data collected with ranges other than 0-100)
+Added: Field to write (then copy and paste) reminders from Return phase of one project to Planning phase of the next
+Added: Way to choose types of graphs to view
+Added: Counts above bars in bar graphs and histograms
+Added: Correlation lines (optional) in scatterplots
+Added: Mode to histograms
+Added: Support for multiple observations per pattern (graph)
+Added: Observation strength field to sort strong from weak patterns
+Added: Interpretations to patterns list (can sort by them)
+Added: More options for catalysis graphs including histogram bins, scatterplot dot size and opacity
+Added: More user-supplied sections for catalysis report
+Added: Unanswered count (number of stories with no answer to the question) to all graphs
+Changed: Improved data import, with better error handling and help
+Changed: Overhaul of screen designs and color palettes
+Changed: Improved statistical information displays; improved reporting on statistical errors
+Changed: Better error reporting and alerts to user
+Changed: More tips and FAQ items to help system
+Changed: More verification of statistical result against same tests in other software (you can't see this but it's important)
+Changed: More help in various places to deal with questions people have had
+Fixed: Explore Patterns page now shows cancelable progress bar when large numbers of statistical results are being calculated
+Fixed: Bug in chi-squared statistical calculation that disqualified too many comparisons
+Fixed: Survey image now works
+Fixed: Text areas now slightly taller
+Fixed: Catalysis "ideas" now print in report
+Fixed: Catalysis clustering diagram now updates better for changed interpretatations on previous page
+Fixed: No longer showing questions in graphing sections (spot-check graphs, catalysis) that are not used in current story collection
+Fixed: Eliciting question now included in spot-check graphs and catalysis
+Fixed: Better graph sizing and scaling
+Fixed: Statistical results no longer say "p=0.000" when p<0.001
+Fixed: Better feedback when taking survey, showing that story has been submitted and accepted
+Fixed: Better error handling for missing or untitled items (like story collections and catalysis reports)
+Fixed: Dividing line (hr) no longer displays on story cards when they are being printed

 = 0.9.8 =

-* Added clarifying headers and popup hints for all links on dashboard (project phase) pages.
+Added clarifying headers and popup hints for all links on dashboard (project phase) pages.
-* Improved styling and clarity of catalysis report, printed story form, and story cards.
+Improved styling and clarity of catalysis report, printed story form, and story cards.
-* Added story count to Spot-check graphs screen.
+Added story count to Spot-check graphs screen.

 = 0.9.7 =

-* Fixed bug in checkbox questions where data was not being stored correctly.
+Fixed bug in checkbox questions where data was not being stored correctly.
-* Improved colors, labels, spacing of graphs.
+Improved colors, labels, spacing of graphs.
-* Added story counts to Review stories and Explore patterns screens.
+Added story counts to Review stories and Explore patterns screens.
-* Added "does not apply" check box (configurable) to slider questions.
+Added "does not apply" check box (configurable) to slider questions.
-* Improved help on question types.
+Improved help on question types.
-* Improved look of story card display.
+Improved look of story card display.
-* Moved annotations to top of Review stories list; colored in green so they stand out.
+Moved annotations to top of Review stories list; colored in green so they stand out.

 = 0.9.6 =

-* Sanitize SQL input in WordPress plugin.
+Sanitize SQL input in WordPress plugin.
-* Improve TypeScript typings for tsc 1.6.
+Improve TypeScript typings for tsc 1.6.

 = 0.9.5 =

-* Improvements for Node.js version and README/SETUP for installation.
+Improvements for Node.js version and README/SETUP for installation.

 = 0.9.4 =

-* Now uses NarraFirma namespace in WordPress plugin PHP to conform with WordPress guidelines.
+Now uses NarraFirma namespace in WordPress plugin PHP to conform with WordPress guidelines.
-* Fixed WordPress plugin survey bug where always returning first questionnaire added in a topic instead of the last one.
+Fixed WordPress plugin survey bug where always returning first questionnaire added in a topic instead of the last one.

 = 0.9.3 =

-* Fixed problem where first two characters of display name are being truncated during CSV export of story form.
+Fixed problem where first two characters of display name are being truncated during CSV export of story form.
-* Added arrows to sliders in survey form to make it more useful in narrow mobile displays.
+Added arrows to sliders in survey form to make it more useful in narrow mobile displays.
-* Added warning about story collection creation.
+Added warning about story collection creation.
-* Fixed some typos.
+Fixed some typos.

 = 0.9.2 =

-* More improvements to bundling of JavaScript for faster loading.
+More improvements to bundling of JavaScript for faster loading.
 Also improved startup feedback to show loading application, getting user information, or retrieving project data.

 = 0.9.1 =

-* Improvements to bundling of JavaScript code for faster loading.
+Improvements to bundling of JavaScript code for faster loading.

 = 0.9.0 =

-* This is the first publicly released version of NarraFirma.
+This is the first publicly released version of NarraFirma.
 For (highly detailed and entertaining) change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.6.6 =

+This minor upgrade adds some useful functions and fixes some small bugs.

 = 1.6.5 =